 Candleston was situated in relatively flat terrain in the bend of a small stream that flows south into the Ogmore River.
 The castle consisted of a D-shaped courtyard, about 30 meters wide, surrounded by a wall with a thickness of 1.1 meters and a height of 2 meters.
 The oldest part of the court was a rectangular economic range and a tower on the south-east side.

 The tower was situated in the corner and advanced in front of the defensive perimeter, where it defended the southern entrance to the castle.
-It had 7.9 by 6.4 meters, with a basement and two upper storeys.
+It had 7.9 by 6.4 meters, with a vaulted ground floor and two upper storeys.
 The walls were 1 meter thick, only the west wall with stairs reached 1.8 meters thick.
 Originally, the tower was crowned with a battlement on a parapet embedded on corbels.
 The first floor room was accessible by a narrow staircase at the western wall, it housed a 15th-century fireplace and a latrine.

 In the second phase of construction from the fifteenth century, the northern building was rebuilt, which on the second floor housed the hall, and the kitchen on the ground floor.
 A new portal from the tower’s floor led to the hall, and it was warmed by a decorated fireplace.
 In the 17th century, a new west range was added at right angle.